 What are recombinant or synthetic nucleic acid molecules and what are infectious agents?
 Recombinant or synthetic nucleic acid molecules are defined as either (i) molecules that are constructed outside living cells by joining natural or synthetic DNA segments to DNA molecules that can replicate inside a living cell, or (ii) DNA molecules that result from the replication of those described in (i).
 Synthetic DNA segments likely to yield a potentially harmful polynucleotide or polypeptide (e.g. a toxin or pharmacologically active agent) shall be considered as equivalent to their natural DNA counterpart.
 If the synthetic DNA segment is not expressed in vivo as a biologically active polynucleotide of polypeptide product, it is exempt from this policy.
 Infectious agents are defined as those biological agents, both pathogenic and non-pathogenic, known to infect human as well as selected animal agents that may pose theoretical risks if inoculated into humans.

 What forms do I have to fill out?
 Each investigator/instructor using recombinant DNA molecules or infectious organisms is required to submit the combined form as described below, and available as a download from the IBC Mentor system.

 What about changes to protocols?
-Any substantive changes in procedures or type of recombinant DNA molecules/infectious agents should be reported immediately to the IBC via an amendment to the protocol.
+Any substantive changes in procedures or type of recombinant DNA molecules/infectious agents must be reported immediately to the IBC via an amendment to the protocol.

 When do I have to submit (or reregister) a new protocol?
 A new registration document must be completed every three years for research; every five years for classroom projects.

 How long does it take for IBC to review a protocol?
 Protocols are usually reviewed by IBC twice in early September, once in Early February, and once in May for summer research protocols

 Still have questions?
-Email the IBC Chair for questions and more information.
+Email the IBC Chair or Administrator for answers and more information.